code-boxx/invoicr/README.md

 ## INVOICR
-Invoicr is a free and open-source PHP invoice generator that is capable of churning out HTML, PDF, and DOCX invoices.
+Invoicr is a free and open-source PHP invoice generator that is capable of churning out HTML, PDF, DOCX, and PNG invoices.
 It is a simple fuss-free package that will give developers a quick boost with their invoice generation needs.
 <br><br>

 ## :camera: SCREENSHOTS & INVOICE TEMPLATES